 The local Shiva temple in a cave up the nearby hill

-This fantastic little heritage hotel is located on the edge of a busy village, in the heart of the Aravalli Hills, at the foot of a huge, granite rock.
-Surrounded by forest and stunning countryside, it provides a great juxtaposition to busy city life.
+Rawla Narlai is a fantastic little heritage hotel, located on the edge of a busy village.
+Set in the heart of the Aravalli Hills at the foot of a huge, granite rock the hotel is surrounded by forest and stunning countryside.
+In short, Rawla Narlai provides a great juxtaposition to busy city life.

 With its close proximity to Ranakpur and Kumbhalgarh, Narlai is the perfect stopping point between Jodhpur and Udaipur.
 The building itself dates back to the 17th century and was once a favorite hunting lodge if the Jodhpur Royal Family who to this day still own it, and have spend considerable time in renovating the property to bring it up to its current standard.

-The rooms are dotted all around the property and each varies significantly in shape, size and décor.
+The thirty two rooms at Rawla Narlai are dotted all around the property and each varies significantly in shape, size and décor.
 There are also some smart, luxury tents in the garden by the pool.

 The property remains small and well run, and depending on your preference, works well as either a stop over between cities or a pleasant place to spend a few days and relax and unwind.
 If you're feeling energetic then we suggest a climb to the top of the huge rock dome next to Fort Rawla with its elephant monument at the top.
 After, why not enjoy a stepwell dinner by torch light - an impossibly romantic way to end the day.

-Accommodation comprises 32 rooms and suites.
+Accommodation at Rawla Narlai comprises thirty two rooms and suites.
 Certain rooms have balconies and terraces and each suite is large and spacious.
 All rooms are air-conditioned and have overhead fans, and en-suite bathrooms.
 Please note, some of the rooms have bathtubs instead of showers.

 Location & Directions

-Located on the edge of Narlai village, in the heart of the Aravalli Hills, at the foot of a huge, granite rock, Rawla Narlai in Rajasthan sits midway between Jodhpur & Udaipur.
+Rawla Narlai is located on the edge of Narlai village, in the heart of the Aravalli Hills, at the foot of a huge, granite rock.
+Rawla Narlai sits midway between Jodhpur and Udaipur.

 When to go